The Good and the Bad Study Tactics

 Believing that Success Doesn’t Require Sacrifice

-Remember, your State DMV don’t want you to fail.
-In fact, DMV designs learning material and the final DMV test to help you pass.
+Remember, your State DMV doesn’t want you to fail.
+In fact, they design learning material and the final DMV test to help you pass.
 This doesn’t mean that everything is common sense and that you don’t have to make some sacrifices to pass the test.

 A vague understanding of the material may have been enough to help you pass tests in junior high or high school, but learning the rules of the road is a bit more serious than learning American History.